 Questions by Georg Diez

 Vladimir Safatle is Professor at the Department of Philosophy and the Department of Psychology at the University of São Paulo.
-At THE NEW INSTITUTE, he is part of the programmes "The Foundations of Value and Values" and "The Future of Demoracy".
+At THE NEW INSTITUTE, he is part of the programs "The Foundations of Value and Values" and "The Future of Demoracy".